wieslawsoltes/Svg.Skia/README.md

   Svg.Skia.Converter [options]

 Options:
-  -f, --inputFiles <inputfiles>                The relative or absolute path to the input files -d, --inputDirectories <inputdirectories>    The relative or absolute path to the input directories -o, --outputDirectory <outputdirectory>      The relative or absolute path to the output directory --outputFiles <outputfiles>                  The relative or absolute path to the output files -p, --pattern <pattern>                      The search string to match against the names of files in the input directory --format <format>                            The output image format -q, --quality <quality>                      The output image quality -b, --background <background>                The output image background -s, --scale <scale>                          The output image horizontal and vertical scaling factor --scaleX, -sx <scalex>                       The output image horizontal scaling factor --scaleY, -sy <scaley>                       The output image vertical scaling factor --quiet                                      Set verbosity level to quiet -c, --load-config <load-config>              The relative or absolute path to the config file --save-config <save-config>                  The relative or absolute path to the config file --version                                    Show version information -?, -h, --help                               Show help and usage information
+  -f, --inputFiles <inputfiles>              The relative or absolute path to the input files -d, --inputDirectory <inputdirectory>      The relative or absolute path to the input directory -o, --outputDirectory <outputdirectory>    The relative or absolute path to the output directory --outputFiles <outputfiles>                The relative or absolute path to the output files -p, --pattern <pattern>                    The search string to match against the names of files in the input directory --format <format>                          The output image format -q, --quality <quality>                    The output image quality -b, --background <background>              The output image background -s, --scale <scale>                        The output image horizontal and vertical scaling factor --scaleX, -sx <scalex>                     The output image horizontal scaling factor --scaleY, -sy <scaley>                     The output image vertical scaling factor --systemLanguage <systemlanguage>          The system language name as defined in BCP 47 --quiet                                    Set verbosity level to quiet -c, --load-config <load-config>            The relative or absolute path to the config file --save-config <save-config>                The relative or absolute path to the config file --version                                  Show version information -?, -h, --help                             Show help and usage information
 ```

 Supported formats: png, jpg, jpeg, webp, pdf, xps